RafaShouman/headless-wordpress-base/README.md

 ![Headless WordPress Theme](https://wp.shouman.xyz/wp-content/themes/headless-wordpress-base/screenshot.png)

-Headless is a WordPress theme intended to be used in JAMStack projects when a WordPress admin experience is desired but the frontend is implemented with Next, React, Gatbsy, 11ty, etc.
+HEADless by Rafael Shouman is a WordPress theme intended to be used in JAMStack projects when a WordPress admin experience is desired but the frontend is implemented with Next, React, Gatbsy.

 ## Highlights